-- 133. Plaintiffs bring this action as a class action pursuant to Rules 23(a), 23(b)(2), and 23(b)(3) of the Federal Rules of Civil Procedure, individually and on behalf of all others similarly situated. - 134.
-Plaintiffs seek to represent the following classes:
+175. Plaintiffs bring this action as a class action pursuant to Rules 23(a), 23(b)(2), and 23(b)(3) of the Federal Rules of Civil Procedure, individually and on behalf of all others similarly situated.

+176. Plaintiffs seek to represent the following classes:

-Nationwide Class: All persons who enrolled in one of the doctoral programs at Grand Canyon University on or after August 1, 2017.
+Nationwide Class: All persons who enrolled in one of the doctoral programs at Grand Canyon University and paid for one or more "continuation courses" on or after June 13, 2020.